vriveraq/ai-landscape-be/README.md

 4. Deploy on the web using Streamlit

+# Further Improvements

- Further improvements would be to include the sectors and industry information to narrow down the search results.
+* Further improvements would be to include the sectors and industry information to narrow down the search results.

-# Files
+* Some companies have multiple locations which are unaccounted for.
+* Include companies listed in other websites such as IMEC Start.

-# Usage
+# Last Revised
+August 26, 2022.

 # Contributors
 Made by Vanessa Rivera Quinones and Louis de Viron.